University of Art

-Iran University of Art (دانشگاه هنر ایران, Daneshgah-e Honar-e Iran) (former "Tehran University of Art and formally Art Academic Complex (1979-1991)), is the largest art university in Iran, consisting of seven faculties and an international campus in Tehran and its suburb Karaj.
+Iran University of Art (دانشگاه هنر ایران, Daneshgah-e Honar-e Iran; former "Tehran University of Art and formally Art Academic Complex (1979–1991)), is the largest art university in Iran, consisting of seven faculties and an international campus in Tehran and the nearby city of Karaj.
 It is composed of five former separate academic institutions: the Conservatory of Music (founded 1918), the College of National Music (founded 1949), the College of Decorative Arts (founded 1960), the College of Dramatic Arts (founded 1964), and Farabi University (founded 1975).

 Curricula

-In 2023 the Iranian government barred the university from admission of cinema, music, sculpture major curriculum students.
+In 2023, the Iranian government barred the university from admission of cinema, music, sculpture major curriculum students.

 Faculties

 Faculty of Applied Arts

 The Ministry of Art and Culture established the Faculty of Decorative Arts in 1960, originally offering programs in printing, painting, pottery, fabrics, and interior architecture.
 When University of Art was consolidated and established in 1991, the faculty gained its current name.
 Current offerings include industrial design and clothing design.